subor/sdk/docs/topics/overlay.md

 Compatible apps don't __have__ to do anything with the SDK.

 However, there are some functions related to the overlay in the SDK.
 For example, apps can trigger a screenshot.
-See SDK documentation ([C++](https://subor.github.io/api/cpp/en-US/class_overlay_external_service_handler.html), C# [.Net Framework 3.5](https://subor.github.io/api/nf3.5/en-US/html/ff892c9a-ca1d-8308-340d-c1dedfba1b11.htm)/[.Net Standard 2.0](https://subor.github.io/api/cs/en-US/html/ff892c9a-ca1d-8308-340d-c1dedfba1b11.htm)) for details.
+See [SDK documentation](https://subor.github.io/) for details.

 ## Compatibility